geekahmed/The-Pragmatic-Programmer/README.md

 What distinguishes Prafmatic Programmers?
 1- They think beyond the immediate problem.
 2- They place the problem in larger context and are aware of the big picture.
-3- They take responsibility for everything they do.
+3- They take responsibility for everything they do (Career advancement, Projects, day-to-day work).
+4- Admit ignorance and errors.
+5- Be proud of your abilities and be honest about shortcomings and mistakes.
+6- You don't have to take on a responsibilty for impossible situation, or high risky ones.

-Instead of excuses, provide options.
+7- Instead of excuses, provide options.
 Don't say it can't be done; explain what can be done to salvage the situation.

 ## 2.-Software Entropy
 One broken window, left unrepaired for any substantial length of time, instills in the inhabitants of the building a sense of abandonment—a sense that the powers that be don't care about the building.
 So another window gets broken.
 People start littering.
 Graffiti appears.
 Serious structural damage begins.
 In a relatively short space of time, the building becomes damaged beyond the owner's desire to fix it, and the sense of abandonment becomes reality.